pomeloshark/jekyll-theme-paperwiki/README.md

 # jekyll-theme-paperwiki

-The intent of this theme is to get all the code out of the way and to allow you to write Markdown articles.
+The intent of this theme is to get all the code out of the way and to allow you to write Markdown articles; the best way to do that is to install the theme as a gem.
+However, if you want to tinker with the code, just download this repository.

+This theme is not mobile friendly, as I personally do absolutely no worldbuilding on mobile and thus my development skills are lacking.
+There is also no dark mode or other alternate colour scheme, but please feel free to fork this project and add whatever functionality it's missing.